 After the IE, the PPDS, and the "feedback" session are completed, the "examinee" will be sent a written report with specific, Matching Outcome Recommendations (MORs).

-Therefore, the assessment experience consists of four distinct phases: (1) The experience and the completion of the IE (one hour); (2) The experience and the completion of the PPDS (one hour); (3) The experience and the completion of a "face-to-face", examiner's "feedback" session (one hour); and, (4) The composition and the faxing of the Examinee Assessment Report (EAR) with specific MORs within seven business days (two hours).
+In summary, then, the assessment experience consists of four distinct phases: (1) The experience and the completion of the IE (one hour); (2) The experience and the completion of the PPDS (one hour); (3) The experience and the completion of a "face-to-face", examiner's "feedback" session (one hour); and, (4) The composition and the faxing of the Examinee Assessment Report (EAR) with specific MORs within seven business days (two hours).

 In total, then, the assessment experience encompasses a period of five hours of evaluation activity.